gokh4nozturk/repo-analyzer/README.md

 - `--repo-path, -r`: Path to the repository to analyze (required unless --remote-url is provided)
 - `--remote-url, -u`: URL of a remote repository to clone and analyze
 - `--output-format, -o`: Output format (text, json, html) (default: html)
-- `--detailed-history, -d`: Include detailed commit history (default: false)
 - `--top-contributors, -t`: Number of top contributors to show (default: 5)
 - `--history-depth`: Depth of commit history to analyze (0 for all) (default: 0)

 ## Report Access

-After analyzing a repository, the tool automatically uploads the report to cloud storage and provides a URL where you can access the report.
+After analyzing a repository, the tool automatically uploads the report to your S3 bucket and provides a URL where you can access the report.
 This URL is displayed in the console output after the analysis is complete.

 The report URL is permanent and can be shared with others to provide access to the repository analysis.